vectorgrp/sil-kit/docs/usage/connectivity.rst

    [yyyy-mm-dd hh:mm:ss.sss] [EthernetReader] [warning] VAsioConnection: Failed to connect directly to EthernetWriter, trying to proxy messages through the registry: Failed to connect to host URIs: "tcp://127.0.0.1:37117,"

 When a SIL Kit participant joins a simulation, it first connects to the SIL Kit registry (:ref:`sec:util-registry`), which informs the participant about all other participants, that have already joined the simulation.
-The participant then tries to connect to all of the other participants.
+The participant then tries to connect to all the other participants.

 If another participant cannot be connected to directly, as a last resort, it tries to use the registry as a proxy for participant-to-participant communication.
 The warning is issued, since sending the participant-to-participant messages via the registry will add latency and overhead.